Positives

 Shape/Camber/On Snow Feel/Ability Level

 The Jones Flagship has a very stable ride that doesn’t feel as tapered as the specs would lead you to believe.
-It is an aggressive ride but the camber going a little past the bindings seems to make it a much more forgiving ride.
-Its super easy to skid a turn with this if you are in steep terrain or off your game.
-The Spoon tech in the nose/tail stops about where the camber begins so it doesn’t feel edgless/washy in harder snow like some boards can with lifted tech.
-It is a very stable all conditions ride.
+It is an aggressive ride, but the camber going a little past the bindings makes it much more forgiving.
+It’s super easy to skid a turn with this if you are in steep terrain or off your game.
+The Spoon tech in the nose/tail stops about where the camber begins, so it doesn’t feel edgeless/washy in harder snow like some boards can with lifted tech.
+It is a very stable ride in all conditions.

 Flex/Pop/Buttering